How to Adjust Cursor Movement Between Displays on Windows 11

 Troubleshooting Erratic Cursor Behavior

-If your mouse cursor is moving on its own or acting jumpy in Windows 11, don’t worry.
-This section covers simple steps to fix erratic cursor behavior, like checking your mouse drivers and physical connections.
+If your mouse cursor is moving on its own or acting jumpy in Windows 11, there are simple ways to fix this erratic cursor behavior.
+You can start by checking your mouse drivers and making sure all physical connections are secure.
+Sometimes, a loose cable is all it takes to cause signal issues, so inspecting these is a good first step.

 - Update Mouse Drivers: Right-click the Start button, select Device Manager, and update your mouse drivers.